-If the contractor made provisions for adding a bathroom in the basement during the construction of your home, you'll find plumbing stub-outs in the floor of the basement that will accommodate a shower, sink or commode.
-In a home where the main drain is above the basement floor level, or in a basement without drainage provisions, you can still add a shower.
-You'll need to install an up-flush system, however, to pump the water from the shower into your home's main drain.
+If your contractor made provisions during construction for adding a bathroom in the basement of your home, you'll find plumbing stub-outs in the floor of the basement that will accommodate hooking up a shower, sink or commode.
+In a home where the main drain is above the basement floor level or in a basement with no basement drain provisions, you can still add a shower without breaking any concrete.
+The answer is installing an up-flush drainage system.
+Such a setup pumps the water from the shower into your home's main drain.

 Existing Plumbing Stub-Outs

-The most efficient, and least expensive, method of installing a basement shower, without the need to break concrete, is to install it over existing plumbing stub-outs.
-This limits your ability to change the basement layout when you add a bathroom, but if the stub-outs are in place, using them will save money and labor.
+The most efficient and least expensive method of installing a basement shower without the need to break concrete is to install it over existing plumbing stub-outs.
+This tactic limits your choices in terms of the basement layout when you add a bathroom, but if the stub-outs are in place, using them will save a great deal of money and labor.
 You simply run your plumbing lines from the stub-outs — no need to break concrete.

 Up-Flush Drainage System

 An up-flush drainage system features a pump that removes sewage from a holding tank located behind a toilet, tub or shower and pumps it into the home's main drain (which ties into the line leading to the septic system or city sewer main) located at a higher elevation.
 The up-flush system also contains a grinder that liquefies solid waste for easy passage and removal.

 The collection tank may be integrated into a special toilet, or you can install a tank behind a bathroom wall to keep it out of sight.
 You'll need access to an electrical outlet to run the pump, and the system must connect to the main drain and to the home's plumbing vent system.
 You can find up-flush toilets at various retailers, including Home Depot and Amazon.